Dual Diagnosis Treatment Middlesex County, CT

 Catholic Charities Diocese Norwich Inc Psychiatric Outpatient Clinic For Adults

-Catholic Charities Diocese Norwich Inc Psychiatric Outpatient Clinic For Adults is a dual diagnosis treatment center in Middlesex County, Connecticut that offers treatment services for mental health and substance use disorders that include generalized anxiety disorder as well as schizoid personality disorder.
+Catholic Charities Diocese Norwich Inc Psychiatric Outpatient Clinic For Adults is a dual diagnosis treatment center in Middlesex County, CT that provides treatment for substance abuse and mental health disorders that include dependent personality disorder as well as binge eating.

 Address: 151 Broad Street, Middletown, CT 06457 in Middlesex County